Prelude: Singer-Actor Lab

 Prelude gives students a stage to develop the skills, language, and confidence needed to prepare for the challenges of the performing arts.

-Prelude students are guided and supported as they develop skills, gain confidence, learn to collaborate, tell their stories, and learn to trust themselves.
+Prelude helps students prepare for a career in the performing arts.
+Students are guided and supported as they develop skills, gain confidence, learn to collaborate, tell their stories, and learn to trust themselves.

 Prelude values process over product–vocal technique, text interpretation, emotional communication, physical control and agility, knowledge of music and theatre genres, and the ability to perform them vocally and theatrically.